EU, EEA, and Swiss citizens have the right to live and work in Belgium but must fulfill certain requirements if staying longer than three months.

-Although EU/EEA/Swiss nationals do not need a Belgian permit to live, work or study in Belgium for stays of less than three months, they do need to register their presence in Belgium.
+Although EU/EEA/Swiss nationals don’t need a Belgian permit to live in Belgium, they must register their presence in Belgium.

 In principle, EU/EEA/Swiss citizens – and accompanying family members, such as legally registered partners, spouses and dependents – will need to go to the local town hall (maison communale/gemeentehuis) to report their presence to the authorities within 10 days of arrival in Belgium.
 This obligation only applies when you stay in private accommodation, thus it is not obligatory when you are staying in a hotel or have been admitted to a hospital.
 To find your nearest town hall is, see here for a list of communes.

-You’ll need to show your passport or ID and you’ll be given a document called a ‘declaration of arrival’ (annex 3ter), which allows you to stay on Belgian territory for up to three months.
+You must show your passport or ID.
+Authorities then give you a declaration of arrival (annex 3ter), which allows you to stay in Belgium for up to three months.

 Staying in Belgium more than three months

 If you envisage staying in Belgium for more than three months, you must register at your local town hall (maison communale/gemeentehuis) within three months after your arrival.

 Depending on your status, you may need to submit additional documents to support your residency application.
 The town hall will forward your application to the Belgian Immigration Office.
 The federal authorities will make a decision on your application within a maximum period of six months.
 While your application is pending, you are entitled to reside in Belgium.

 - three passport photos;

 - evidence you can support yourself financially (e.g., a letter from an employer confirming your position and salary, bank statements);